-By Cecilia Cruse, MS, OTR/L, Occupational Therapist and Subject Matter Expert for Abilitations® the Special Needs category of School Specialty.
+By Cecilia Cruse, MS, OTR/L, Occupational Therapist and Expert on Abilitations® of School Specialty.

 It takes extra planning, flexibility and creativity to make the arts accessible to students with disabilities.
 Here are some inspiring thoughts on why we should continue our mission to make art inclusive for all.

 On the site Living in Dialogue: No Art Left Behind, blogger Anthony Cody posted a thoughtful piece after being inspired by the words of artist and kindergarten teacher Susan DuFresne.
 She states “Art is healing and meditative for children and teachers.
 It is inspiring and allows a different kind of space for free and creative expression.
 Art builds self-confidence in a way that children need.
 It develops listening skills and an ability to work from part-to-whole.
 It develops trust in one’s teacher.”